UPDATED: Coronavirus In Connecticut — FAQs, Resources

-As of April 7, there were a total of 7,781 confirmed cases of COVID-19 in Connecticut, according to the state Department of Public Health.
-One thousand, three hundred and eight people have been hospitalized, and 277 residents have died.
+As of April 8, there were a total of 8,781 confirmed cases of COVID-19 in Connecticut, according to the state Department of Public Health.
+One thousand four hundred eighteen people have been hospitalized, and 335 residents have died.

 In the U.S. from Feb.
 12 through April 2, relatively few children with COVID-19 were hospitalized, and fewer children than adults experienced fever, cough, or shortness of breath.
 Some severe outcomes have been reported in children, including three deaths, according to the CDC.